hsnlab/escape/escape/doc/source/index.rst

 Advanced start commands (mostly advisable for testing purposes)
 ---------------------------------------------------------------

-By default ESCAPE initiates the logging module with level *INFO*.
+By default ESCAPE initiates the logging module with level: *INFO*.
-To set the logging level to *DEBUG* the ``-d`` initial flag should be used.
+To set the logging level to *DEBUG* the ``-d`` initial flag needs to be used.

 .. code-block:: bash

     $ ./escape.py -d

-ESCAPE defines a lower and more detailed logging level with the name: *VERBOSE* which logs all the received, transmitted and calculated internal data as well.
+ESCAPE defines a lower and more detailed logging level with the name: *VERBOSE* which logs all the received, transmitted and calculated internal data.

-In order to start ESCAPE with VERBOSE logging the debug initial flag have to be used multiple times e.g. ``-dd`` or ``-d -d``.
+In order to start ESCAPE with VERBOSE logging the debug initial flag needs to be used multiple times e.g. ``-dd`` or ``-d -d``.

 .. code-block:: bash